Creating a standard SRD

 (Optional) If the SRD contains questions that requestors must answer, you can add instructions on how to respond to them.
 Users can view the instructions when they open the Service Request form to request the service.
 Click Instruction to enter the text in the Instructions dialog box.
 Add an image, as explained in Adding an image to the Instructions field.
 You can also enter any value that browsers can read.
 For example, you can enter the URL to your company's website or to a form located on the web.
-See Adding hyperlinks in an SRD.
+For more information, see Adding hyperlinks in an SRD.

 Navigation Categories — Category 1

 Define the SRD record by selecting its Category 1 type (for example, Hardware).

 Navigation Categories — Category 2 and Category 3

 (Optional) Further define the SRD record by selecting category tiers 2 and 3.

 Select Standard.
 The Standard request type must be linked to a standard type PDT.
 A standard PDT contains processes that result in the instantiation of fulfillment requests.
 For more information, see Creating a standard PDT.

 (Optional) Select an alternate set of questions to appear in the Request Entry console.
 For more information, see Creating and using advanced interface forms.

 (Optional) Specify the PDT to include with the SRD.
 You can also associate questions with the SRD.